Getting a Commercial Mortgage For Your Business

 - The viability of the investment

 Commercial lenders will want to establish that the mortgage is serviceable, which means the projected income from the business is adequate and high enough to cover the cost of the loan.
 In terms of affordability, if the investment/business the loan is supporting is not profitable enough to cover the mortgage, other income the borrower has can be factored in Specialist business lenders work out how much a business can borrow on a commercial mortgage by assessing the company’s operating performance, and they do this by looking at their earnings before interest, tax, depreciation and amortisation (EBITDA).
-There is no hard and fast rule on the amount a commercial mortgage provider will lend based on a business’s EBITDA, but they will need to be confident that it shows the firm is profitable enough to afford the mortgage payments each month.
+There is no hard and fast rule on the amount a business provider will lend based on a business’s EBITDA, but they will need to be confident that it shows the firm is profitable enough to afford the mortgage payments each month.
 You should also be aware that some high street lenders and challenger banks might calculate affordability differently to specialist commercial lenders, so it’s important to apply through a whole-of-market broker to find the best option for you.

 How much deposit do I need for a UK business mortgage?